OpenDAoC/OpenDAoC-Core/README.md

 6. `dotnet --list-sdks`
 7. `dotnet --list-runtimes`

-### Installing MariaDB 10.5 (Ubuntu)
+### Installing MariaDB (Ubuntu)

 MariaDB is an open-source relational database management system (RDBMS).
-Atlas specifically utilizes v10.5.
+Atlas specifically utilizes v10.5+.
+These instructions will specifically install MariaDB 10.5, but you are welcome to pick a later version as desired.

 Perform the following steps from the Terminal: